 The client pays for the hours spent as the project moves along.

-This is a good option to get when you just need a little advice on color selection or finishing touches for your project.
+This is a good choice when you just need a little advice on color selection or finishing touches for your project.
 For example, when you are not sure about your product selections for your Do-It-Yourself bathroom project, Susan can spend a couple of hours with you at a local home improvement store to help you choose the right tile, faucet, sinks, etc..

 15 hour Package:

-The client pays a lump sum of 15 hr hours at a discounted rate at the beginning of the project.
+The client purchases upfront 15 hours at a discounted rate at the beginning of the project.

-Great option for a single room design or small remodel project that cross over multiple rooms that need coordination.
+This is a great option for a single room design or small remodel project that crosses over multiple rooms that need coordination.
 Susan will help you with an overall design by pulling in perfect elements to create a cohesive look.

 30 hour package:

-The client pays a lump sum of 30 hrs at a deeper discounted rate at the beginning of the project.
+The client pays a lump sum of 30 hours at a deeper discounted rate at the beginning of the project.

-Good option for a kitchen or bathroom project that needs a new space plan, new cabinet layout and new material selection.
+This is a good option for a kitchen or bathroom project that needs a new space plan, new cabinet layout and new material selection.

 Susan can provide a recommendation of what package is appropriate for your project at the time of the initial consultation.